cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/3-go-relayer.md

 <HighlightBox type="note">

 The most up-to-date major version of the Go relayer is v2.
-This version delivered major updates and improvements, including the introduction of a provider interface to accommodate chains with different consensus types than Tendermint and event-based processing that results in performance improvements.
+This version delivered major updates and improvements, including the introduction of a provider interface to accommodate chains with different consensus types than CometBFT and event-based processing that results in performance improvements.
 <br/><br/>
 It is recommended to use this latest version, and the following commands assume you are using v2.